MicrosoftDocs/power-automate-docs/articles/forms/how-to.md

 ---
-title: Overview of flows with Microsoft Forms | Microsoft Docs
+title: How to use flows with Microsoft Forms | Microsoft Docs
-description: Learn how to use flows within Microsoft Teams.
+description: Top procedures for using flows within Microsoft Teams.
 services: ''
 suite: flow
 documentationcenter: na